jeremyabeard5/MSDS696/README.md

 The main problem we were seeking to solve is "how can we reliably predict trends with flight prices in order to leverage the best days, times, and airlines on which to travel?"

+Another angle of my problem statement is "how can we reliably predict trends and prices for air travel based on common real-life inputs to leverage the same ML tactics corporations are utilizing, but on consumer-side?"

 Obviously there are websites which exist today that serve to find consumers the cheapest flights for a specific time period and destination, but these websites are often slow and filled with advertisements and depend on an internet connection.
 The model shown in this repository, while being built upon a dataset which relies on an internet connection, can act independently of an internet connection and is without advertisements.

 The tool built seeks to serve as an initial check into which days and which airlines should be noted as typically the cheaper options for a specific route and specific day.
 Using this tool, the user can view trends in flight prices and can input a specific route to view what the predicted price will be on that day, within +/- $20.

+The challenge is to implement a web-scraping solution that extracts relevant data, including departure details, flight duration, layovers, class types, and current/historical pricing information, from a relevant online source (or sources).
+Following that, the goal is to create an ACCURATE machine learning model.

+The solution I created will empower stakeholders with valuable insights for informed decision-making in the airline industry!

 <a name="methods"/>